joe-demetrios/hetzner-infra/README.md

 # hetzner-infra
-A repository for handleing my hetzner resources
+A repository for handling my hetzner resources